 Heather has signed up for a focus group for owners of sedans.
 The email confirmation that she received stated that she would be one of 5 participants and all participants would receive compensation of $150 for their time.
 Heather has participated in all of the following except:

-A. Survey research
+A. Idiographic research

 B. Qualitative research